dtinblack/Jekyll-Notes/README.md

 The following notes were developed while I was learning about Jekyll so that I can either use a [Theme](https://jekyllrb.com/docs/themes/) or develop my own.
 They take a [bottom-up approach](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design) in learning about Jekyll's [Tech Stack](https://heap.io/topics/what-is-a-tech-stack).

 [Jekyll's](https://jekyllrb.com/) website contains a wealth of information including its Github repository where the code for it can be explored.
+Further information about installing Jekyll can be found [here](https://cloudcannon.com/community/learn/jekyll-tutorial/)

 The notes are broken down into the following sections: